ebonertz/academy/README.md

 We can use the this keyword to access properties inside of the same object.

-A common object design paradigm is to include getter and settermethods as attributes.
+A common object design paradigm is to include getter and setter methods as attributes.

 Developers use an underscore before a property name to indicate a property or value should not be modified directly by other code.